5 Ways to Calm Your Limbic System

 The hypothalamus is an integral part of our brain that helps us maintain balance and stability, otherwise known as homeostasis.
 It controls our autonomic nervous system, which manages our heartbeat and breathing.
 It also helps regulate our hormones, which can impact our mood and overall health.

 The hypothalamus plays a significant role in our emotional responses, appetite, body temperature, and sexual behavior.
 Any disruptions to the hypothalamus could lead to mental health issues like anxiety, depression, or even eating disorders.
+Yes, the hypothalamus is the Limbic System structure that regulates hunger.

 6. Thalamus